-- Staff receive regular supervision in accordance with the statutory requirements of Early Years Foundation Stage.
+- Staff receive regular supervision in accordance with the statutory requirements of the Early Years Foundation Stage.
 Uninterrupted time will be set aside to ensure supervision sessions are effective for all involved. - Supervision will be a two-way process, which supports and develops the knowledge, skills and values of an individual, group or team and will support staff to improve the quality of the work they do, thus improving outcomes for children as well as achieving agreed objectives.
 Supervision will also provide an opportunity to discuss sensitive issues, including the safeguarding of children and concerns about an individual or colleague's practice.

-Safe Working Practice
+Safer Working Practice

-- Staff (including temporary staff and volunteers) work within clear behavioural guidelines (refer to the settings Behaviour Policy/Code of Conduct and Guidance for Safer Working Practice for Adults who work with Children. - Physical intervention is only used when the child is endangering him/herself or others and such events are recorded and signed by a witness.
-Staff are made aware of the settings BehaviourManagement Policy and physical interventions must be in line with the procedures laid out in the policy. - Staff are made aware of the professional risks associated with the use of social media and electronic communication (email, mobile phones, texting, social network sites etc.) through the setting's Online Safety Policy and Acceptable Use Policy.

-Staff are made aware of the setting's Whistle-blowing procedure and it is a disciplinary offence not to report concerns about the conduct of a colleague that could place a child at risk.
-Staff are also made aware that they can contact the NSPCC whistleblowing helpline on 0800 028 0285 or by email to help@nspcc.org.uk to report any concerns they have about other staff in the setting.
+- We work within clear behavioural guidelines as outlined in the Guidance for safer working practice for adults who work with children and young people. and the setting's behaviour Policy/code of conduct. - Physical intervention is only used if the child is endangering themselves or others.
+Such events are recorded and signed by a witness.
+We follow the settings Behaviour Management Policy and physical interventions will be in line with the procedures laid out in the policy. - We are aware of the professional risks associated with the use of social media and electronic communication (email, mobile phones, texting, social network sites etc.) and we follow the guidance in the setting's Online Safety Policy and Acceptable Use Policy. - We are aware of the setting's Whistle-blowing procedure and that it is a disciplinary offence not to report concerns about the conduct of a colleague that could place a child at risk.
+We are aware that we can contact the NSPCC whistleblowing helpline on 0800 028 0285, or by email to help@nspcc.org.uk, to report any concerns about other adults working with children.